| water environment international |

 As Environmental Specialist (October-November 1991), identified and investigated biophysical and socioeconomic aspects of projects, including: cropping patterns, cultural practices, and crop diversity; soil conservation/erosion measures including afforestation; land reclamation; land tenure and land distribution/redistribution mechanisms; settlement/resettlement issues; operation and maintenance costs and fees, including labour levy; role and management of existing indigenous water control structures; and impacts of projects on adjacent areas.
 Co-author of final report commenting on each individual project and on overall BfdW development assistance strategy (120 pp).

-Jun 88 - Nov 89 INDEPENDENT RESEARCH ACTIVITIES
+Jun 88 - Nov 89 Independent Researcher

-Environmental Implications of the Proposed East Rapti Irrigation Project for Royal Chitwan National Park, Nepal (in association with Bangladesh Centre for Advanced Studies).
-Independent researcher, November/December 1989.
 Investigated the environmental implications for Royal Chitwan National Park (RCNP) of the proposed East Rapti Irrigation Project, a large-scale surface water irrigation project proposed for one of RCNP's principal rivers.
 RCNP is a designated World Heritage Site that contains wetland habitat key to the survival of a globally endangered rhinoceros species.
 Work consisted of rapid rural appraisal-type fieldwork, literature review, and stakeholder interviews in Nepal and Manila.
 Results were published in the Asian Wetland News, the newsletter of the Asian Wetland Bureau.
 Government of Nepal later used these research results to develop a training case study for Nepali engineers and environment specialists involved in water resources development.

-Impact of Climate Change on the Bengal Delta of Bangladesh (undertaken with funding from Massachusetts Institute of Technology Carroll L. Wilson Secretariat).
-Independent researcher, January 1989.
 Assessment of the potential environmental impacts on the Bengal delta of global warming accompanied by rise in sea levels.
 Work consisted of literature review and field reconnaissance visits in coastal Bangladesh.
 Results were published in the proceedings of the Asian Farming Systems Research/Extension Symposium, November 1991, AIT Bangkok.

-Global/Regional Sea Level Rise Predictions and Strategic Implications (for the Office of the Geographer, United States Department of State).
-Independent researcher, June 1988.
-Summarized current global and regional sea level rise predictions, and discussed possible strategic implications.
+· Global/Regional Sea Level Rise Predictions and Strategic Implications (for the Office of the Geographer, United States Department of State), June 1988.

-Nov 88 - Dec 88 POST DOCTORAL FELLOW, Dalhousie University and Bedford Institute of Technology, Halifax, Nova Scotia
+Nov 88 - Dec 88 Post Doctoral Fellow, Dalhousie University and Bedford Institute of Technology, Halifax, Nova Scotia

-1982 - 1988 GRADUATE RESEARCH ASSISTANT, Physical Oceanography Department, Woods Hole Oceanographic Institution, Woods Hole, Massachusetts.
+1982 - 1988 Graduate Research Assistant, Physical Oceanography Department, Woods Hole Oceanographic Institution, Woods Hole, Massachusetts.

 PUBLICATIONS

-Bennett, Sara L., 2000: Final report, management study on land use and water management.
+______, 2000: Final report, management study on land use and water management.
 Internal report, ADB TA No. 2871-VIE, Red River Basin Water Resources Management Project.
 72 pp.

 ______, and Nurul Islam, 1997: Initial environmental evaluation report, Bangladesh Aquaculture Development Project.
 Internal report for International Fund for Agricultural Development (IFAD).
 June. ix + 88 pp. + 20 annexes.